Revealing the Cracks: A Story of a Marriage in Crisis

 Thankfully when the cracks were revealed and it was evident that we were beginning to fall apart, God provided a godly couple who began to help us pick up the pieces.
 They also took the time to help us reflect back over the years and identify what it was that caused the cracks to begin in the first place.
 We were able to see where we had neglected some very important areas in our relationship and began the rebuilding and strengthening process.

-Even though I do not buy into all that our culture promotes as “romance,” I do believe that romance and a deep love is vital in a marriage relationship.
+Even though I do not buy into all that our culture promotes as “romance,” I do believe that romance and deep love are vital in a marriage relationship.
 A marriage where two people merely co-exist because they have to is not what God intended.
 But a healthy relationship doesn’t just happen.
 It takes work.
 It takes commitment.
 Like any other relationship, the marriage relationship needs to be nurtured.

 After members of the body of Christ helped us to get back on our feet, we were able to move forward.
-With their encouragement and continued prayer that God would knit our hearts together, God began to do a work in our marriage.
+With their encouragement and continued prayer that God would knit our hearts together, God began to work in our marriage.
 He is continuing that work today and we will have to depend on Him to do that work until we die.

 I don’t know about you, but I don’t want to grow old and stale in ANY area of my life, and especially in my marriage.
 I am not content to coast through life with a man I don’t know very well, and with whom love has not been nurtured.